Cloudcatcher888/FeSAIL/README.md

 ```

 ## Instruction
+1, Unzip the datasets first.

-You can run the code by:
+2, You can run the code by:
 ```
-python IMSR.py
+python incrementalguard_thr10_wcp.py
 ```